 - When moving outdoor furniture, lift instead of sliding, which can scratch and damage stone

 - Use a nylon brush when cleaning to agitate dirt and grime.
 Most other brushes are too abrasive on stone

 - Immediately remove fallen debris such as leaves, flowers and other plants from stone surfaces.
 They’ll deteriorate and can stain the surfaces

-- Use Granite Gold Outdoor Stone Cleaner®, which is a non-acidic formula developed to specifically clean outdoor natural-stone surfaces such as limestone, travertine and slate.
+- Use Granite Gold Outdoor Stone Cleaner®, which is a formula developed to specifically clean outdoor natural-stone surfaces such as limestone, travertine and slate.